lorin/messiness/README.md

 [A City Is Not A Tree](https://www.patternlanguage.com/archive/cityisnotatree.html) by Christopher Alexander (paper, 1965)

 [The Systems Bible: The Beginner's Guide to Systems Large and Small](https://www.amazon.com/Systems-Bible-Beginners-Guide-Large/dp/0961825170/) (originally published as *Systemantics*) by John Gall (book, 1975)

+[The Death and Life Of Great American Cities](https://www.amazon.com/Death-Life-Great-American-Cities/dp/067974195X) by Jane Jacobs (book, 1961)

 ## Modeling messy data